-50 Unhealthiest Things That You Touch Every Single Day
+50 Germiest Things You Touch Every Day, According to Experts

 Germs are everywhere—literally—including in the headlines, as the coronavirus spreads across the planet.
 While the only way to avoid coming into contact with disease-causing bacteria, parasites, and other germy items is living in complete isolation (which obviously isn’t realistic) there are certain ordinary things you come into contact with that.
 Here are the 50 unhealthiest things that you touch every single day.
 Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.